 Kelly hails originally from rural Appalachia but relocated to Oregon in early 2015.
 She has an educational background in English and Organic Agriculture from the University of Georgia.
 Her experience includes owning and operating a 50-member CSA, working as an Analyst in the WV Legislature, serving as the Executive Director for the West Virginia Farmers Market Association and working as an Organizer for Friends of Family Farmers here in Oregon.
 Kelly currently lives in Salem with her family and works as a freelance consultant and grantwriter.
 She is passionate about good food, good people and supporting the local foods economy.

 Sarah and her husband Matt grew up in Coos Bay among the trees, beaches, rivers and dunes.
 Being outdoors is the best way to share time with their four children; hiking, picnicking, swimming, wildflower hunting, frog catching, playing and gardening.
 Sarah’s growing passion for local, homegrown food was encouraged while working with the South Coast Community Garden Association as Garden Coordinator and Children’s Program Director starting in 2006.
-Sarah took on the management of the Coos Bay Farmers’ Market in 2008 and this exposure to farmer-mentors encouraged the development of a local Coos County Community Farming Project she is currently managing as well in Coquille on donated land with other families.
+Sarah took on the management of the Coos Bay Farmers’ Market in 2008 until 2016 and this exposure to farmer-mentors encouraged the development of a local Coos County Community Farming Project she is currently managing as well in Coquille on donated land with other families.
 Inspiring families, especially children, to choose locally grown food from farmers, grow their own food, plant a row for the food banks, and emphasize native bee habitat and identification has kept her busy and fuels her drive to do more for her community’s food security.